Sunday Adebayo: College career

-Adebayo's start with the Tigers during the 1996–97 season was delayed while he completed exams.
+Adebayo's start with the University of Memphis Tigers during the 1996–97 season was delayed while he completed exams.
 When the Tigers played an away game against the Razorbacks on February 2, 1997, Adebayo received two standing ovations from Razorbacks fans at the suggestion of Razorbacks coach Nolan Richardson.
 Adebayo stayed in contact with his former team throughout the season in a display of loyalty that Richardson considered "unique."
 Adebayo's devotion to the Razorbacks bothered Tigers fans, who considered him a "traitor" and booed him throughout his first game upon his return from Arkansas.
 He averaged 13.3 points and a team-high 7 rebounds per game during his only season with the Tigers.
+An injury in February 1997, a partially torn knee ligament, seeded doubt on his playing prospects for the remainder of that season.

 In April 1997, the NCAA admitted that Adebayo had been wrongly suspended.
 Adebayo hired a lawyer and appealed to earn a rare fifth season of college eligibility that was granted by an NCAA administrative review panel in October 1997.
 He returned to the Arkansas Razorbacks for the 1997–98 season but was required to relinquish his scholarship to comply with NCAA sanctions placed on the team for other violations.
-Adebayo stated: "I knew I didn't do anything wrong.
+Adebayo stated, "I knew I didn't do anything wrong.
 People say I've made history, but I don't get carried away with that.
 I'm just glad I got the year here back."
 His entry back into the Razorbacks lineup was hindered due to a sprained ankle.
 Adebayo averaged 6.2 points and 3.0 rebounds per game during the 1997–98 season.

-Professional career
+Professional athletic career

 Adebayo was selected by the Grand Rapids Hoops with the 55th overall pick in the 1998 Continental Basketball Association (CBA) draft.

 Adebayo played four games in the German Basketball Bundesliga (BBL) during the 2000–01 season.
 He averaged 15.7 points and 8.0 rebounds per game.

 Adebayo played for the Perth Wildcats of the Australian National Basketball League (NBL) during the 2002–03 NBL season.
 He averaged 5.0 points and 4.4 rebounds per game.